KTgreenham/TRiP/README.md

 Also within code/ is the README.txt file and the testdata.txt file required for the cropAll function described below.

 The input directory contains 379 images of 9 plants that were imaged every 20 min.
+The README.txt file outlines the analyses of this sample data.
+Subsequently, the user can replace the sample images with their own image data and run the same command sequence with the directory format provided.

 ####<a id="desc"></a>3.
 Description of TRiP Functions